 Bachelor of Business Administration In North Carolina

-Strayer University’s Bachelor of Business Administration (BBA) program with Acquisition and Contract Management concentration* will help you build a foundation of knowledge in management theory and practice across a broad set of business functions and core competencies.
-Your online classes and on-campus coursework will prepare you for federal, military, and commercial acquisitions, including goods and services negotiation, requests for proposals, and long-term contracts.
+Strayer University’s Bachelor of Business Administration (BBA) program with Hospitality and Tourism Management concentration* will help you build a foundation of knowledge in management theory and practice across a broad set of business functions and core competencies.
+Your online classes and on-campus coursework will help you to develop aptitudes relevant for management in airline and cruise companies, hotels and resorts, convention and meeting planning organizations, travel agencies, tour companies, and food service organizations.

-With a concentration in Acquisition and Contract Management you will:
+With a Hospitality and Tourism Management concentration, you will:

 *Graduates of the BBA program may apply all the credits earned toward a Master of Business Administration at Strayer University.